Denver Nuggets assistant Ryan Saunders returns to Minnesota with chance to get last laugh

-Ryan Saunders and the Nuggets could leave Minnesota with the last laugh.
+Ryan Saunders and the Nuggets could leave the series against Minnesota with the last laugh.

 Saunders is the son of the late Flip Saunders, who tops the Timberwolves franchise chart for wins by a coach with 427.
 Minnesota’s current coach, Chris Finch, is second on that list with 104 wins heading into Sunday’s Game 4 against the Nuggets.
 Ryan Saunders sits a couple of spots lower, amassing 43 wins as coach of the Timberwolves.